xiaoylu/leetcode_category/Javascript/Readme.md

 `this`
 ---

-Calling `this` would find the local object (go up until it hits the global object, just like finding the variables declared by the `var` keyword.)
+Calling `this` would find the local object (go up until it hits the global object, i.e. window, just like finding the variables declared by the `var` keyword.)

 ```
 var name = 'First';